Action Items: Definition, Benefits, How to Make Them

 When you are not sure if it is clear enough, it is best to include extra details with bullet points.
 This will make it more specific and clear what action is expected.
 For example, if the action is to identify a supplier you can add bullet points such as:

 - Verify inventory with them

 - Set up a meeting with the ones that pass

 Of course, this is an example.
-You can define the bullet points as you wish, or not include them at all if you are sure your action item list is clear enough.
+You can define the bullet points as you wish or not include them if you are sure your action item list is clear enough.

-Action items are an integral part of project management because it is clear for your team members what they will need to do.
-If you feel that your other team members are getting behind on things, or if you are in charge of a project, it can be beneficial to use action items lists to complete tasks.
-This way you will have an overview of all the tasks that need to be done, prioritize them and make sure they are completed in time.
+Action items are an integral part of project management because it is clear to your team members what they will need to do.
+If you feel that your other team members are getting behind on things, or if you are in charge of a project, it can be beneficial to use an Action Item Tracking System to complete tasks.
+This way, you will have an overview of all the tasks that need to be done, prioritize them and ensure they are completed on time.

-Our team can advise you on the best way to set up action items lists within our ECLIPSE Software Suite.
-Our system also has its own review, dashboard, inventory management, and project control module.
+Our team can advise you on the best way to set up action item lists within our ECLIPSE Software Suite.
 Contact us today to see what ECLIPSE can do for you.